amwong/dotfiles/rbac_doc.md

 ###image1

 This figure shows an example of traditional role assignments as supported by Keystone v2 API.
 The cloud_admin User has the cloud_admin role for Project 1, Project 2, and Project 3.
-User 1 has the Project_admin role for Project 2.
+User 1 has the project_admin role for Project 2.
 User 2 and Support User 1 have the \_member\_ role for Project 2.
 Support User 1 also has the \_member\_ role for Project 3.

 ###image2